Power up your pension with a single contribution

 Whether you’ve saved some extra money over the last year or you’ve just received a bonus, there are many reasons for paying a lump sum into your pension.

-The end of the tax year is a key time for planning and managing your finances, including your pension.
 Going above and beyond your regular pension contributions could get you closer to achieving your pension savings goals.
 A pension is one of the most tax-efficient ways to save for your future.
 So let’s have a look at how you could give it a boost.

 What is a single contribution into your pension?